+The District meets the Standard.
 The Mendocino-Lake Community College District governing board acts as a collective entity.
-Board policy and rules of order requires that once the board reaches a decision, all board members act in support of the decision.
+Board policy and rules of order require that once the board reaches a decision, all board members act in support of the decision.
 Board minutes provide example of such actions and the Board recognizes the importance of speaking in one voice in the design of its evaluation instrument.